ottomanturkss/metamask-brute-force/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contact
-For reviews or questions, you can contact the repository owner via email.
+For reviews or questions, you can contact the repository owner via email or onur.altun@yahoo.com

 ## Donations
 If you found this project useful and wish to support it, you can donate to the following addresses: